quantified-uncertainty/squiggle/packages/squiggle-lang/__tests__/docs/README.md

 ## _Details_

-The `properties-tests.pdf` document is _normative and aspirational_.
+The `property-tests.pdf` document is _normative and aspirational_.
 It does not document tests as they exist in the codebase, but somewhat represents how we think squiggle ought to be tested.